Quick Search: go

 • Remember!
 Consent of the concerned State may be required for Treaty Body members to conduct country visits.

-• Country visits are unlikely to completely change a situation and must be considered as one of many tools you can use in your advocacy.
+• Country visits are a tool to gather information and get more information on the situation on the ground, and must be considered as one of many tools you can use in your advocacy.

-• Finding information about a country visit is not easy, and is primarily done through direct contacts at both international (TB members or OHCHR, TB-Net members) or at national level (through civil society organisers of the visit).
+• Finding information about a country visit is not easy, and is primarily done through direct contacts at both international (Specialised NGO or OHCHR staff) or at national level (through civil society organisers of the visit or local OHCHR offices/representatives).

 Examples of country visits:

-Members of the Human Rights Committee (HR Ctte) have undertaken country visits as follow up to States’ periodic reviews with support from the CCPR Centre (a member of the INGO coalition TB-Net).
+Members of the Human Rights Committee (HR Ctte) have undertaken country visits as follow up to States’ periodic reviews with support from the CCPR Centre.
 These visits include meetings with high-level national authorities, national human rights institutions, civil society, in-country development partners, and journalists to discuss follow-up.
 After these visits, Human Rights Committee members have shared their views through blogs and videos.

-• Vietnam (2019 review): CCPR Centre organized a follow-up country visit of a Committee expert following the review of the State by the CCPR.
-See the video
+• Vietnam (2019 review): CCPR Centre organised a follow-up country visit of a Committee expert following the review of the State by the HR Ctte.
+See the video.

 SPT country visits